 The Friday Mosque of Golpayegan is a building of high architectural standards, which experienced many turns in its history through the past nine centuries.
 This alone would justify a thorough examination.
 Besides, the exploration of the mosque can contribute to clarifying overarching questions concerning the history of mosque architecture in Iran.

-Traditional bazaar of Golpayegan with a wide entrance and bricked ceiling is very similar to Seljuq's buildings.
+The traditional bazaar of Golpayegan with a wide entrance and bricked ceiling is very similar to Seljuq's buildings.
 Chaharsoogh (EN: four-side) bazaar is accessible from the city's mosque and is located in front of Golpayegan city's minaret.
 Googad Citadel was used as a caravansary for businessmen during the old times.
 A room currently used as a special suite was designated for kings.
 The citadel is currently used as a luxury hotel.
-Golpayegan minaret with the 18-meter height is called "Mill Golpayegan" which is among the fifth tallest minaret in 5th century (AH) and belongs to the Seljuk period.
-It is located in Imam Khomeini Avenue and in front of Fanoos park.
+Golpayegan minaret with an 18-meter height is called "Mill Golpayegan" which is among the fifth tallest minaret in the 5th century (AH) and belongs to the Seljuk period.
+It is located on Imam Khomeini Avenue and in front of Fanoos park.

 Boroojerdi House in Kashan is a

-Fin Feen Garden) Orchard is a typical Iranian orchard (aka Persian Garden) with a big bath inside it.
+Fin Feen Garden (Orchard) is a typical Iranian orchard (aka Persian Garden) with a big bath inside it.
 It was built during the Safavid Period and was expanded and glorified by the Qajars.
 Fin Orchard covers an area of 23000 sq. m including a central yard surrounded by walls and parapets and towers.
 It is far superior compared to many orchards in the country in beauty and symmetry.
 Kashan Museum is set west of Fin Orchard and displays 400 antique objects from Seventh Millennium BC until contemporary times.
-The Jame (Congregation) Mosque in Kashan is another important monument which was built by the Seljuks.
+The Jame (Congregation) Mosque in Kashan is another important monument that was built by the Seljuks.
 The mosque was devastated by repeated earthquakes and repaired during Safavid and Qajar periods.
 Emadi Mosque was built during the first century and was repaired in the 14th century.
-It is equipped with a fine prayer niche and gold coated altar.
+It is equipped with a fine prayer niche and a gold-coated altar.
 The altar was stolen and is now being preserved in a museum in Berlin.

 The double story Aqa Bozorg Seminary is another precious pile in Kashan.
-A dome, an altar, several porticos, a portal, a vestibule and wind traps, and a Shabestan have been constructed in the second floor of the Seminary.
-The first floor or the basement houses the cells of the religious students and a big hall serving as a classroom for the religious students.
+A dome, an altar, several porticos, a portal, a vestibule and wind traps, and a Shabestan have been constructed on the second floor of the Seminary.
+The first floor or the basement houses the cells of the religious students and a big hall serves as a classroom for the religious students.